PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 channel-first emission.
 The generated pipeline again resolves the unchanged imported emitter name directly.

+Generic output expression finalization is also owned by `pytorch_emitters.py`.
+Shape-preserving expressions bypass alignment, while shape mismatches import the runtime alignment helper; direct-module outputs first apply the declared rank-3/4/5 logical-layout permutation and then align to the shared target-shape literal.
+Both helpers retain callback-based shape access and have no exporter-local duplicate.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and bidirectional LSTM source emission now delegates to the Torch-free recurrent